m2march/cvs/cs-research/mmiguel-cv-en.md

 # Research

-## Master's Thesis in Computer Science
+## Master's Thesis in Computer Science (2015)
 * Development of a perceptual model for tactus tracking applied to tap dancing.
+* "Towards a rhythm cognitive model for tap dancing"